Graduate Certificate in Diabetes Education and Management

 Students are required to undertake 40 hours of clinical placement within a recognised diabetes service with, as a minimum, a credentialed diabetes educator as a mentor.
 The importance of linking theory to practice is fundamental to student learning to ensure graduates have the confidence to apply their knowledge and skills with clients in professional settings.

 The 40 hours of placement is a mandatory component of the course.
-Clinical placement occurs following completion of two units and generally occurs in Session 2 for those undertaking the complete one-year course.
-For those students who defer, placement may occur once two units have been successfully completed.
-Placements are organised by the professional experience unit at SCU.
+Clinical placement occurs following completion of three units and generally occurs in Study Period 5 for those undertaking the complete one-year course.
+For those students who defer, placement may occur once three units have been successfully completed.
+Placements are organised by the professional experience unit at Southern Cross University.

 Professional experience placements require students to fulfil certain prerequisites prior to attending placement (e.g. a working with children check and National Police Certificate).
 Prior to applying for a course offered by the School of Health and Human Sciences, please consider the important information regarding these requirements.